· Lincoln J Bicalho · Development · 24 min read

 });

-// Add HttpContextAccessor for server-side access
+// Required for server-side token access

 builder.Services.AddHttpContextAccessor();

-// Configure HttpClient for API calls
+// Configure HTTP client for authentication API

 builder.Services.AddHttpClient("AuthAPI", client =>